pstaal/storefront-api/README.md

 # Storefront Backend Project

+## The api

+This is an api that provides endpoints to store and retrieve users, products, and orders.
+It could function as the backend of an ecommerce application.

 ## Getting Started

 This repo contains a basic Node and Express app to get you started in constructing an API.
 To get started, clone this repo and run `yarn` in your terminal at the project root.